-6sqft’s ongoing series Apartment Living 101 is aimed at helping New Yorkers navigate the challenges of creating a happy home in the big city.
-This week, now that the city is in high renting season, we’ve researched the best resources for finding a no-fee apartment.
+Our new series Apartment Living 101 is aimed at helping New Yorkers navigate the challenges of creating a happy home in the big city.
+This week we tackle the issue of growing plants indoors when both space and light are limited.

 From purifying the air to making your apartment feel more welcoming and alive, there are a multitude of reasons to incorporate plants into your home decor.
 However, for many of us, keeping these precious specimens alive can be a small but legitimate challenge—especially when space and natural sunlight is limited (like many apartments in New York City).
 To make the commitment to caring for and sustaining the life of greenery a bit easier, we’ve put together this list of special and very sturdy plants perfect for apartment dwellers like yourself.